 Who is Jacque Fresco?

 Jacque Fresco has been envisioning the future for almost a century.
 An industrial designer and social engineer, he is a forerunner in the field of Human Factors Engineering, has worked as both innovator and inventor in a wide range of fields spanning aerospace, medicine, architecture, automotive design, psychology and much more.
-He is the founder of the Venus Project (formerly Sociocyberneering, Inc.), a twenty-five acre research facility in Venus, Florida — the function of which is to prepare approaches and solutions to major problems that confront the world today.
+He is the founder of the Venus Project (formerly Sociocyberneering, Inc.), a twenty-five-acre research facility in Venus, Florida — the function of which is to prepare approaches and solutions to major problems that confront the world today.
 The Venus Project represents the culmination of Fresco’s life work: the integration of the best of science and technology into a comprehensive plan for a society based on human and environmental concern.

 Fresco’s talents can only be described as prolific.
-His accomplishments include a tenure as design consultant for Rotor Craft Helicopter Company, service in the Army Design and Development Unit at Wright Field, a position as Research Engineer for Raymond De-Icer Corp and helped create Revel Plastics Corporation.
-He was a technical consultant to the motion picture industry, and also worked on the film The Magic Eye, which won the Robert J. Flaherty Award for creative film documentary.
+His accomplishments include a tenure as a design consultant for Rotor Craft Helicopter Company, service in the Army Design and Development Unit at Wright Field, a position as Research Engineer for Raymond De-Icer Corp and helped create Revel Plastics Corporation.
+He was a technical consultant to the motion picture industry, and also worked on the film The Magic Eye, which won the Robert J. Flaherty Award for a creative film documentary.
 He also has taught industrial design at the Art Center School in Los Angeles.
 He has authored seven books and has written and published numerous articles throughout the world.
-In addition, he has successfully produced and filmed four educational videos about the future that are distributed to high schools, colleges and libraries worldwide.
+In addition, he has successfully produced and filmed four educational videos about the future that are distributed to high schools, colleges, and libraries worldwide.

 Mr. Fresco has been a guest lecturer at many institutions of higher learning.
 Fresco has been featured on countless television shows throughout the world and his world lecture tour in 2010 where he traveled to over 19 countries and gave over 25 lectures was a tremendous success.
 Academy Award Nominated and Emmy Winning filmmaker, William Gazecki in 1998 produced a major documentary, titled Future By Design, on Mr. Fresco’s life, designs and philosophy.
 In 2008, the world-renowned film, Zeitgeist Addendum, by Peter Joseph showcased the work of Jacque Fresco.
 This film was a huge Internet phenomenon receiving 50,000,000 views within its first year.
 A sequel to this documentary, Zeitgeist Moving Forward, was released in 2011 featuring Mr. Fresco, his work, and direction for the future.
 The film Future My Love, produced by Maja Borg in 2012, prominently features the work of Jacque Fresco.
 Roxanne Meadows, in 2012 produced the film Paradise or Oblivion which is about the aims and directions of The Venus Project and Jacque Fresco.

-Jacque Fresco is the founder of The Venus Project, which reflects the culmination of his life’s work: the integration of the best of science and technology into a comprehensive plan for a new society based on human and environmental concern.
+Jacque Fresco is the founder of The Venus Project, which reflects the culmination of his life’s work: the integration of the best of science and technology into a comprehensive plan for a new society based on human and environmental concerns.
 It is a global vision of hope for the future of humankind in our technological age.
 Television and magazine coverage on The Venus Project has been worldwide. www.TheVenusProject.com